-The length of stream affected by the project and calculation of biodiversity offsets are summarised in Table 5-3.
-A calculated stream restoration length of 678 m and 1,016 m in area is required to offset the habitat degradation caused by the Project.
-Stream restoration in this context would entail fencing and planting an area extending at least 15m on either side of the stream, and the removal of existing artificial barriers to fish passage.
+Restoration in this context would entail fencing and planting an area extending at least 15 m on either side of the stream, as well as the addition of in-stream habitat structure where needed.
+This could consist of large pieces of woody debris.
 A minimum riparian vegetation width of 15m on either side of the stream would achieve most of the identified aquatic benefits, such as shade, food supply, and habitat.